unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 // In summary, a method call is valid in three cases:
 //
-// 1. either the receiver argument has the same type as the receiver parameter
+// 1.
+Either the receiver argument has the same type as the receiver parameter.
-//
-// 2. or the receiver argument is a variable of type T and the reciver parameter
+// 2.
+Or the receiver argument is a variable of type T and the reciver parameter
-// has type *T. compiler implicitly take the address of the variable
+//    has type *T. compiler implicitly take the address of the variable.
-//
-// 3. or the receiver argument has type *T and the receiver parameter has type
+// 3.
+Or the receiver argument has type *T and the receiver parameter has type
-// T. compiler implicitly dereferences the receiver
+//    T. compiler implicitly dereferences the receiver.
 ```

-If all the methods of a named type T have a receiver type of T itself(not `*T`),
+If all the methods of a named type T have a receiver type of T itself (not
-it is safe to copy instances of that type; calling any of its methods
+`*T`), it is safe to copy instances of that type; calling any of its methods
 necessarily makes a copy.
-But **if any method has a pointer receiver, you
+But **if any method has a pointer receiver, you should
-should avoid copying instances of T** because doing so may violate internal
+avoid copying instances of T** because doing so may violate internal invariants.
-invariants.
-For example, copying an instance of bytes.Buffer would cause the
+For example, copying an instance of bytes.Buffer would cause the original and
-original and the copy to alias the same underlying array of bytes.
-Subsequent
+the copy to alias (see [[#Aliasing]]) the same underlying array of bytes.
-method calls would have unpredictable effects.
+Subsequent method calls would have unpredictable effects.

 ## Nil Receiver